-Dorothea Lotze-Kola is originally from Germany and came to the U.S. in 1993.
+Dorothea Lotze is originally from Germany and came to the U.S. in 1993.
 She completed her theological degrees (M.Div. and Th.M.) in her homeland and at Candler-School of Theology, Emory University.
-For many years she worked as a hospital chaplain and as a Clinical Pastoral Education (ACPE) Supervisor.
+For many years she worked as a hospital chaplain and as a Certified Educator of Clinical Pastoral Education (ACPE).

 Her additional training as a Manager and Licensed Marriage and Family therapist prepared her for her current position.
 As the Executive Director Dorothea oversees TACC’s operations and also counsels clients.
 Her husband, Lewis Kola, who is also a pastor by background, works in private practice as a licensed counselor.
 The couple has teenage twin girls.